wingos80/thesis_notes/Master_notes.md

 - I am slowly developing a framework for the work i need to carry out to tackle this thesis, and it comes in 3 parts:

     part 1, the flying v.
-I need to become an expert in everything related to the flying v part 2, RL.
+I need to become an expert in relevant topics on the flying v part 2, RL.
 I need to become an expert in rl part 3, the code.
 The code will be distinguished into 2 major parts, the simulation/training environment that i will need to create, with all the gym.methods() present; and then the actual RL algo to be used, which i will need to design from my knowledge of the field of RL and then implement in python, possibly following the outline of the algos in spinning up.